If you love Thanksgiving, you should learn the name Sarah Josepha Hale.

 Sarah Hale and the National Thanksgiving Holiday

 She was born Sarah Josepha Buell in Newport, New Hampshire in 1788.
 Girls rarely attended school in those days, so her primary education was from her mother and older brother.
 She was a schoolteacher until her marriage to David Hale in 1813.
 They had five children together, and then tragedy struck in 1822: David died, leaving Hale and her five children on their own.
-Her husband’s Masonic brothers helped her and her sister-in-law start a millinery shop5, but it wasn’t successful.
+Her husband’s Masonic brothers helped her and her sister-in-law start a millinery shop4, but it wasn’t successful.
 Running a shop wasn’t her calling.

 Sarah Hale’s calling was writing — and later, editing and promoting writers.
-With short pieces and later with a successful novel called Northwood (1827)6, she started earning enough to support her family.
-Northwood was a big seller, leading to more writing success and jobs at magazines, and eventually she ended up at Godey’s Lady’s Book and Magazine, an up and coming periodical based in Philadelphia.
+With short pieces and later with a successful novel called Northwood (1827)5, she started earning enough to support her family.
+Northwood was a big seller, leading to more writing success and jobs at magazines, and eventually she ended up at Godey’s Lady’s Book and Magazine, an up-and-coming periodical based in Philadelphia.
 For the next 40 years, she was the magazine’s editress, helping to build a truly American literature, promoting education for women, providing useful information to readers, and campaigning for a national Thanksgiving holiday.

 Hale’s campaign at Godey’s began in 1846.
 Twice a year — in the Spring and Autumn — Hale would use her monthly “Editor’s Table” column to promote a national Thanksgiving holiday, and also encourage her readers to take up the cause.
 Throughout the year, she wrote letter after letter to policitians and her “social network” to promote the cause (as editress of a prominent magazine, she was well-connected to writers, others in the media, and other influencers of the day).